ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/win-bfi-membership-and-player-nme-exclusive.markdown

 disable-form: false
 is_promoted: false
 has_entry_page: true
-title: "Win a BFI Champion and Player membership for 1 year worth £300"
+title: "Win a BFI Champion membership and Player subscription for 1 year worth £300"
 competition-description: "BFI is the British cinema best-known icon and can give you\
   \ access to the best British and Global movies. <br />\r\nBFI Champion Membership\
   \ is one of the best ways to experience the BFI and enjoy extra priority access\